fprl/maybe-frontend/README.md

 * This repository (private and shared).
 * [Video screen recorded and narrated project](https://www.loom.com/share/f37889ae9e024bcfaf9dcfbeffddfd09).
 * The questions:
-  &nbsp;

 **What are some edge-cases you'd consider before shipping this feature?:**
 Before shipping, I would consider common Accessibility issues like Semantic structure – for proper readability to screen readers – and Keyboard accesibility.
 I would also check the responsive edge cases, e.g the icons or title gets to big to the container.
-  &nbsp;
 **Which of your skills that you expect to use in this role do you feel weren't highlighted in this project?:**
 I love working on the detail so I probably would have worked a bit more on animations or color changes.
 I would also have worked more time on the responsive.
-  &nbsp;
 **What's important for remote engineering teams to work well?:**
 I think the important thing in an asynchronous company is organization and communication.
 Write and communicate correctly, as if we were writing technical documentation about a project or a blog post to understand each other, that is, to be concise, direct and very visual.
 Maybe this last point has a lot to do with my other career (architecture and design), but I think the visual is a key point of asynchronous communication.

 ### Notes